eaasi/user-handbook/source/guide/interface.rst

 .. image:: images/environment_record.png

+Description
-- *Description* allows for some brief description of the environment's content and purpose.
+  allows for some brief description of the environment's content and purpose.
 By default it is populated by the environment's most recent save/revision message.

+System
-- *System* settings determine the :term:`Hardware Configuration`; users can see which emulator (and version, if an emulator has multiple imported :ref:`containers <emulator_containers>`) have been selected the run the environment, as well as specific configuration options/arguments passed to the underlying emulator.
+  settings determine the :term:`Hardware Configuration`; users can see which emulator (and version, if an emulator has multiple imported :ref:`containers <emulator_containers>`) have been selected the run the environment, as well as specific configuration options/arguments passed to the underlying emulator.

+Configured Drives
-- *Configured Drives* allow advanced users to determine which and how many drives (hard disk, CD-ROM, floppy) are attached to the emulated machine, which may allow for mounting multiple software/digital objects.
+  allow advanced users to determine which and how many drives (hard disk, CD-ROM, floppy) are attached to the emulated machine, which may allow for mounting multiple software/digital objects.
   This requires advanced knowledge of the Hardware Configuration, compatible data binding protocols and filesystems, etc. to properly fill out.
 Consult with the EaaSI team if necessary.

+UI Options
-- *UI Options* allows for more user-friendly, checkbox-style enabling of certain common features:
+  allow for more user-friendly, checkbox-style enabling of certain common features:

 - *Environment can print* enables the EaaSI UI to intercept PostScript printing jobs from the emulated operating system, convert them to PDF and offer them to download from the host browser.
 Requires a compatible PostScript printer driver to have been set up in the emulated operating system.

 - *Relative Mouse (Pointerlock)* allows the EaaSI interface to capture the mouse for use of the emulated operating system only, if the user clicks on the emulation window.
 (Press "Esc" at any time to free the mouse for use in your host system/browser again).

 - *User file upload* is an experimental feature allowing end users to import an arbitrary file from their host into the emulated machine.
 Currently not functional in EaaSI installations.

 - *XPRA Video (Experimental)* is an experimental feature for alternative browser delivery of graphics/video.
   Not stable in EaaSI installations.

 - *Requires clean shutdown* forces clean completion of an ACPI "shutdown" within the emulated operating system before the EaaSI Action Menu will allow the user to save the environment.
 Can be enabled to encourage healthy saving habits.

+Networking
-- *Networking* options are mostly included from OpenSLX's exploration into emulating networked environments.
+  options are mostly included from OpenSLX's exploration into emulating networked environments.
   EaaSI users will probably primarily be interested in "Enable networking" and "Enable internet access" options to connect emulated environments to the live web (requires an emulated network adapter, and compatible hardware and TCP/IP drivers).
 For details on EaaS's advanced server/network emulation, consult OpenSLX via the EaaSI Tech Talk list.

+Configured Software
-- *Configured Software* lists any Software Objects that were loaded and saved into this environment.
+  lists any Software Objects that were loaded and saved into this environment.

+Revision History
-- *Revision History* describes the history of the environment in EaaSI, including any revisions made to this environment *and* the environment(s) it was derived from, if applicable.
+  describes the history of the environment in EaaSI, including any revisions made to this environment *and* the environment(s) it was derived from, if applicable.

 To edit settings and descriptive metadata, click the "Edit" button at the top right corner of the page to open the